neurofractal/autoAIscore/README.md

 ## Installing Python

 1. Download and Install Anaconda Python from **[HERE](https://www.anaconda.com/products/individual)**
-2. Download this repository in Documents
+2. Download the autoAIscore repository in Documents (or wherever you want it)
 2. Open Anaconda3 --> Anaconda Prompt
 3. In the terminal type: